melchisadeck/speech/README.md

 # Speech Recognition Binary Data and K&R C Code

 This repo contains the speech data from my final year project undertaken in 1987.
-The code for the project was originally implemented in 6502 Assembler for the computationally intensive routines with some BASIC glue code.
+The code for the project was originally implemented in 6502 Assembler for the computationally intensive routines with some BASIC orchestration code.
 The code in this repo consists of a re-implementation of the same speech recognition algorithms in K&R C.

 The hardware associated with the project consisted of an AD7581, an 8-bit 8-channel ADC by Analog Devices in Co.
 Limerick.
 Each channel of the ADC was connected to one channel of an op-amp-based audio frequency analyser.
 In operation, a 6502-based microcomputer would sample and record the 8-channels of the ADC every 10ms.
 In this way, the evolution of an utterance's frequency profile over time would be sampled and stored to the microcomputer's RAM.